 Student Disability Services

 Albany State University's policy regarding students with learning and physical disabilities complies with the University System of Georgia Board of Regents policies and all related federal legislation.
-Currently enrolled students who have documented disabilities and want accommodations should voluntarily register with the Office of Student Disability Services.
+Currently enrolled students who have documented disabilities and want accommodations should voluntarily register with the Counseling and Student Disability Services (CSDS).

 General Documentation Guidelines